Langton49/data-analysis-dashboard-munashe-mukweya/README.md

 ## 📚 10-Week Progressive Learning Journey

-This course is designed as a complete 10-week experience where you'll build a professional-grade data analysis platform.
-Each week builds naturally on the previous, with a smooth progression from fundamental concepts to advanced features.
+This course is designed as a complete 10-week experience where you'll build a professional-grade stock market analysis platform.
+Each week builds naturally on the previous, with a smooth progression from fundamental React concepts to advanced financial data visualization and AI-powered investment insights.

 ### 🏗️ Foundation Phase (Weeks 1-4): Getting Started